 This is achieved through “sedation dentistry” or sometimes, “sleep dentistry.”
 The sleep aspect is a bit of a misnomer as rarely are patients truly asleep.
 Most of the time they are awake and still able to interact and respond to dentists.
 This is because many procedures call for the patient to be able to respond to dentists requests, such as turning head.
 It should be noted these types of sedation go beyond the local anesthesia used to numb areas in the mouth.
 These sedations are medicines that affect a person’s mind and ability to process where they are and what is going on.

 There are four types of sedation commonly used in dentistry today:

 - Inhaled Sedation: this is the typical “laughing gas” that many patients associate with dentists.
-It is actually nitrous oxide and allows patients to relax and sort of forget.
+It allows patients to relax and sort of forget.
 It is not a full sedation and is allows the patient to recover (from the medicine) fairly quickly.
 This is idea for a patient that has to drive themselves home after a procedure.

 - Oral Sedation: the dosage is determined by the dentist and prescribed so that a patient can take it a few hours before the procedure.

 - General Anesthesia: this is where a patient is totally unconscious and cannot be easily awakened.
 Typically this is not needed for routine work nor for relaxing anxious patients.